remla2025-team10/operation/README.md

 sudo dscacheutil -flushcache; sudo killall -HUP mDNSResponder
 ```

-When everything is complete, the Kubernetes Dashboard should be accessible at [dashboard.local](dashboard.local) and our app should be accessible at [app.local](app.local).
+When everything is complete, the Kubernetes Dashboard should be accessible at [dashboard.local](dashboard.local), Grafana Dashboard at [grafana.local](grafana.local), and our app should be accessible at [app.local](app.local).

 To log in, generate an admin token by running this command on the control node:
 ```bash